Clothing in Iran | How to dress appropriately when visiting Iran?

-Laws about clothing in Iran keeps a lot of people from visiting the country.
+Laws about clothing in Iran keep a lot of people from visiting the country.
 Iranians are wonderful people and their country is beautiful.
 We want to shed some light on what to wear when visiting Iran.
-Iran is an Islamic republic and that means that there are a number of rules that you must adhere to -even as a tourist.
+Iran is an Islamic republic and that means that there are a number of rules and laws that you must adhere to -even as a tourist.
 For example, Islamic dress code applies.
 So are some preparation to take when planning your trip to Iran.
 What do women wear in Iran?

 Clothing in Iran: What do you wear as a woman in Iran?